 If your dog is wary of loud noises and fearful of thunder rumbles, storms are likely not fun for you and your pet.
 Dog thunderstorm anxiety is no joke — many dogs struggle with it, and it can be difficult for pet parents to ensure their dog remains calm through thunder and rain.
 Lucky for you, at HolistaPet, we've found solutions that can help!
-If you've been wondering how to calm a dog during a storm, this article's for you.

-We'll guide you through some of the simplest methods to help calm your dog during a storm, from building a puppy-safe space to holistic products like CBD.
+We'll guide you through some of the simplest methods to help calm dog during storm, from building a puppy-safe space to holistic products like CBD.
 So grab a blanket and get comfy — let's get to soothing your anxious dog together!

 Why Are Dogs Scared of Storms?